jakubboruch/optimopia/README.md

    ○ You are free to design the component as you wish.
 You do not need to copy the design from the screenshot provided.
 Focus on implementing the required functionalities.
+4. Additional requirements:
+   * You can move diagonal.
+   * Path should be marked

 ### Expected Component Behavior
 * The table grid should update when the "Update Grid" button is clicked after modifying the